ericclack/python-text-adventure/doc/part1.rst

 Trying things out in the console
 --------------------------------

-On the `Replit`_ website create a new Repl, choosing the Python template, and giving it a good title.
+On the `Replit`_ website create a new Repl, choosing the Python template, and give it a good title.

 You'll see two panels: on the left is your code, and on the right the console, which is where you can try out ideas by typing code to see what happens.